alexandrenm/Crime-in-Essex/README.md

 # Crime in Essex

-Geospatial visualisation of the criminanity in Essex.
+Geospatial visualisation of, and some stats about, the criminanity in Essex.

 ## Description